How to Freeze Top Row in Excel and Make a Sticky Header

 If your columns and rows aren’t in the orientation you want, you may want to learn how to transpose or switch columns and rows in Excel.

-Why Lock Spreadsheet Cells?
+Why Lock Columns or Spreadsheet Cells?

 Otherwise, losing focus on a large worksheet is easy when you don’t have column headings or identifiers.
-I’ve had times where I’ve entered data only to see I was one cell off and produced Excel formula errors.
+I’ve had times where I’ve entered data only to find I was one cell off and produced Excel formula errors.
 By locking various sections, you have a consistent reference point.
 This also helps readability.

 Typically, the cells you want to stay sticky are labels like headers.
 However, they could just as easily be an entire column, such as employee names.